samohtrelhe/windows-itpro-docs/windows/deploy/usmt-overview.md

 ## Limitations
 USMT is intended for administrators who are performing large-scale automated deployments.
 If you are only migrating the user states of a few computers, you can use [Windows Easy Transfer](https://go.microsoft.com/fwlink/p/?LinkId=140248).

+However [Windows Easy Transfer](https://go.microsoft.com/fwlink/p/?LinkId=140248) is deprecated as of Windows 8.1 and does not support Windows 10 at all, as Microsoft assumes that the majority will use the cloud.

 There are some scenarios in which the use of USMT is not recommended.
 These include:

 -   Migrations that require end-user interaction.

 -   Migrations that require customization on a machine-by-machine basis.

+In such Scenarios, for example where you want to migrate by hand from one Pc to another or from one AD- or username to another, there is an easy to use [GUI for USMT](http://usmtgui.com)

 ## Related topics
 - [User State Migration Tool (USMT) Technical Reference](usmt-technical-reference.md)